juanpeter/juanpeter/README.md

 [1] My full name is João Pedro Israel de Souza, quite a mouthful, huh?

-[2] Nah, there is no revenge subplot here, this professor has always been a big inspiration for me, and the reason I got into coding in the first place
+[2] There is no revenge subplot here, this professor has always been a big inspiration for me, and the reason I got into coding in the first place